DIY ply bear shelf

 Steps:

 1. Draw your silhouette onto the sheet of ply.
-I used a trick of placing the image in front of a light which cast a large shadow onto the ply but you could simply print out a full size image or use freehand.
+I used a trick of placing the image in front of a light which cast a large shadow onto the ply.
+But you could simply print out a full size image or use freehand.

 Draw bear onto ply